wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 .. image:: images/control-system-software/axis-camera-setup.png

 The Setup Axis Camera utility is a LabVIEW program used to configure an Axis 206, M1011 or M1013 camera for use on the robot.
 The tool takes a factory reset camera connected directly to the computer and configures the IP, username and password, anonymous access, and default framerate and compression (for use with the SmartDashboard or other access methods).
 The Setup Axis Camera tool is installed as part of the FRC Update Suite.
-Installation instructions can be found :doc:`here <frc-update-suite>`.
+Installation instructions can be found :ref:`here <docs/software/driverstation/frc-update-suite:Installing the FRC Update Suite>`.
 Instructions for using the tool to configure the camera are located :ref:`here <docs/software/vision-processing/introduction/configuring-an-axis-camera:Configuring an Axis Camera>`.

 FRC Driver Station Log Viewer
 -----------------------------